Our Review Process

 Cats evolved as desert animals, adapted to life without water bowls.
 Instead of getting thirsty and drinking as dogs and people do, cats get most of their hydration from their prey, such as a mouse, which is 65-80% water.
 The best cat food for urinary tract health is equally juicy, effortlessly providing all the moisture your cat needs without relying on the water bowl.

-The Best Cat Food For Urinary Tract Health Has The Right Acidity To Promote A Healthy Urinary PH
+The Best Cat Food for Urinary Tract Health Has the Right Acidity To Promote a Healthy Urinary PH

 Diet influences the urinary pH and affects the way that crystals form in the urinary tract.
 An overly alkaline diet (pH greater than 7) increases the likelihood of urinary tract infection and struvite crystal formation.
 An overly acidic diet (pH less than 7) increases your cat’s chances of developing calcium oxalate crystals.